-The Lower Sesan 2 (LS2) dam is a hydropower project that began operating in 2017 on the Sesan River in Cambodia, 15 miles upstream from the point where it meets the Mekong River.
+The Lower Sesan 2 (LS2) dam is a hydropower project that began operating in 2017 on the Sesan River in Cambodia, 15 miles upstream from where it meets the Mekong River.
 The dam will have a drastic impact on the Lower Mekong region as a whole.
 Community members near the dam site have organized to stop the project.
-ERI partners with these frontline communities to demand that the LS2 developers consult local populations and provide remedies when their rights have been violated.
-ERI provides legal support to a coalition that includes community leaders, the 3S Rivers Protection Network, Mekong Watch, Save the Mekong and other civil society groups.
+EarthRights partners with these frontline communities to demand that the LS2 developers consult local populations and provide remedies when their rights have been violated.
+EarthRights provides legal support to a coalition that includes community leaders, the 3S Rivers Protection Network, Mekong Watch, Save the Mekong, and other civil society groups.

 The Sesan River is an important migration route and breeding ground for fish species from the Mekong.
-A study conducted in 2012 predicted that the LS2 project will lead to a 9.3% drop in fish stocks across the Lower Mekong Basin and push over 50 species to extinction.
-Experts have also warned that the LS2 dam will change the hydrology and flood patterns of the Mekong River and the connected Tonle Sap Lake, ‘the beating heart of Cambodia,’ affecting both ecosystems and agriculture.
+A study conducted in 2012 predicted that the LS2 project would lead to a 9.3 percent drop in fish stocks across the Lower Mekong Basin and push over 50 species to extinction.
+Experts have also warned that the LS2 dam will change the hydrology and flood patterns of the Mekong River and the connected Tonle Sap Lake, “the beating heart of Cambodia,” affecting both ecosystems and agriculture.
 The LS2 dam will have a larger impact on fish biomass than any other dam currently planned for construction on tributaries in the Lower Mekong.

-In 2012, ERI published Land, Water, Rights, a collection of writing from sixteen students of the EarthRights Mekong School.
-It includes “Watering Down the Law: A Legal Analysis of the Proposed Lower Sesan 2 Dam Project,” by Panha, a human rights lawyer for Legal Aid of Cambodia.
-Mr. Panha’s analysis and stories from earth rights defenders across the region here.
+In 2012, EarthRights published Land, Water, Rights, a collection of writing from sixteen students of the EarthRights Mekong School.
+It includes “Watering Down the Law: A Legal Analysis of the Proposed Lower Sesan 2 Dam Project” by Panha, a human rights lawyer for Legal Aid of Cambodia.
+Mr. Panha’s analysis and stories from earth rights defenders across the region can be read here.

-In late 2014, a group of 18 civil society organizations from Cambodia and the Mekong region issued a statement calling for LS2 project developers and the Cambodian Government conduct a new Environmental Impact Assessment (EIA) and release information on a redesign of the dam.
-The original EIA showed no assessment of alternatives, insufficient baseline data and no assessment of transboundary impacts.
-ERI has conducted community training and capacity building around this process, supporting demands for free, prior and informed consent as well as the rights of indigenous people in the affected area.
+In late 2014, a group of 18 civil society organizations from Cambodia and the Mekong region issued a statement calling for LS2 project developers and the Cambodian Government to conduct a new Environmental Impact Assessment (EIA) and release information on a redesign of the dam.
+The original EIA showed no assessment of alternatives, insufficient baseline data, and no assessment of transboundary impacts.
+EarthRights has conducted community training and capacity building around this process, supporting demands for free, prior, and informed consent and the rights of Indigenous people in the affected area.